AFLucas-UOM/ARI1102-Intro-to-Python/README.md

 This repository contains two main sections:

-1. **Worksheets:** This directory contains the clear, untouched worksheets for each topic.
+1. **`Worksheets`:** This directory contains the clear, untouched worksheets for each topic.

-2. **Worksheets - Annotated:** In this directory, you'll find the annotated versions of the worksheets.
+2. **`Worksheets - Annotated`:** In this directory, you'll find the annotated versions of the worksheets.
 These notebooks include explanations, annotations, and answers to guide beginners through each topic.

 ## Getting Started